This article aims to offer practical information for international people working in France.

 - Since January 2018 employees are able to telework (Le teletravail – Fiche Technique) by right.
 An employer who objects, must justify his refusal.

 French employment law is complex and evolving!
-We cannot squeeze details into this short article!
-The above text is general.
+The above text is general, we cannot squeeze details into this short article!
 Every individual situation is different, you are advised to research your own personal circumstances.
 Learn more about your rights in France by clicking on the links in the above article.

 |Lynda Petit is an experienced recruitment consultant.
 Member of the National Association of Human Resource Directors, Paris.
 MA (HRM) and qualified from the Chartered Institute of Personnel & Development, London.
 Her work experience has been acquired within international companies including start-up and agency in UK & France.|